Ph.D. Candidate in Marketing · Boston University

 • Xue, Sherrie Y., Stephanie C. Lin, Pierre Chandon, and Andde Indaburu, “Beyond ‘Use it or Lose it’: Promoting Purchase and Controlling Consumption through Utility Preservation.”, in preparation for third round review at Journal of Marketing

-• Indaburu, Andde, Remi Trudel, and Daniella Kupor, “The Material Diversity Paradox: Why More or Less Material Diversity is a Misleading Eco-Friendliness Cue”, in preparation for second round review at Journal of Consumer Research
+• Indaburu, Andde, Remi Trudel, and Daniella Kupor, “The Material Diversity Paradox: Why More or Less Material Diversity Is a Misleading Eco-Friendliness Cue”, in preparation for second round review at Journal of Consumer Research

-• Indaburu, Andde, Remi Trudel, and Gordon Burtch, “How LLMs Describe and Prescribe Sustainability”, submitted to Management Science
+• Indaburu, Andde, Remi Trudel, and Gordon Burtch, “How LLMs Describe and Prescribe Sustainability”, in preparation for second round review at Management Science

 Selected Working Papers